 The General Library Program assembles, organizes, and preserves unbiased collections of library materials (print and non-print) specifically attuned to the interests and requirements of Marine Corps personnel and to the missions and tasks of commands.

 Click here for more on the Marine Corps Library Program.

 Click here for more on the Marine Academic Skills Program.

-If you are Active Duty, the Marine Corps will pay up to 100% of your college Tuition.
+If you are Active Duty, the Marine Corps can pay up to 100% of your college tuition.

 Click here for more on Marine Corps Tuition Assistance.